fabiosenracorrea/Trybe/05_JS_DOM_MANIPULATION/5.2 - More on Element Manipulation/readme.md

 ## 5.2 - More on Element Manipulation

-On this section, more details of Element manipulation were covered, and a deep understanding of how to deal with this interections was reached.
+On this section, more details of Element manipulation were covered, and a deep understanding of how to deal with this interactions was reached.

 #### Exercises on this section